Spanish soprano Sylvia Schwartz is fast becoming one of the most exciting lyric singers of her generation.

 Recent highlights on the concert platform include a Christmas concert in Norway (broadcast on television worldwide), her debut recital at the Amsterdam Concertgebouw, appearances in Vienna (with José Carreras), Dusseldorf, Prague, Lisbon, Grenoble, Halle, Copenhagen, Oslo, and for the Verbier Festival, Salzburg Mozartwoche & Salzburg Festival with Ivor Bolton and Nikolaus Harnoncourt.
 On stage, recent appearances include at Deutsche Staatsoper Berlin, Wiener Staatsoper, Teatro Real Madrid and Maggio Musicale Florence.

-The 2013/14 season sees further opera appearances at Deutsche Staatsoper Berlin, Hamburg State Opera, Wiener Staatsoper, Teatro Real Madrid and in concert singing Fidelio at Verbier Festival and , and Vienna Konzerthaus with Cornelius Meister.
-Sylvia will also give recitals at Schubertiade and the Oxford Lieder Festival.
+The 2013/14 season sees further opera appearances at Deutsche Staatsoper Berlin, Hamburg State Opera, Wiener Staatsoper, Teatro Real Madrid and in concert singing Fidelio at Verbier Festival and, and Vienna Konzerthaus with Cornelius Meister.
+Sylvia also appears in recital at Wigmore Hall, Schubertiade and the Oxford Lieder Festival.

 Sylvia first solo disc of Spanish Songs (with Malcolm Martineau) was released in February 2013 on Hyperion Records to unanimous critical acclaim.